Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 There are various providers that can help you finance at least part of your dream of studying in Norway.

-Before signing a contract, you should carefully compare the providers and be aware that these financing models are loans and that you will have to repay the money you receive (plus interest).
+Before signing any contract, you should carefully compare the providers and be aware that these financing models are loans and that you will have to repay the money you receive (plus interest).
 You can find more details on how student loans and education funds work on our blog.

-Admission Requirements for Studying Abroad in Spain
+Admission Requirements for Studying Abroad in Norway

 If you want to study in Norway, you need to know more than just how to finance your studies.
 There are also a few things to keep in mind when it comes to applying and admission – from study requirements to legal basics.
 To help you be as prepared as possible, we have compiled the most important information here: